-Updated Field Activity Advisory, November 20, 2012 Trap and Transport and Streamside Spawning of Adult Fall Run Chinook Salmon Study Timeframe: October 1 - December 15, 2012 The San Joaquin River Restoration Program is conducting a trap and transport study to capture stray salmon and transport these fish to the spawning area in Reach 1 of the Restoration Area.
-Salmon that are able to get past the Hills Ferry Barrier (HFB) near the confluence of the Merced River and excess adult males from the Merced River Hatchery (MRH) are being used.
+Field Activity Advisory Trap and Transport and Streamside Spawning of Adult Fall-run Chinook Salmon October 1 - December 15, 2013 The San Joaquin River Restoration Program is conducting a trap and transport study to capture stray salmon and transport these fish to the spawning area in Reach 1 of the Restoration Area.
+Salmon that are able to get past the Hills Ferry Barrier (HFB) near the confluence of the Merced River are being used.
 This study will evaluate the feasibility of and develop protocols for using trap and haul to transport adult Chinook salmon around existing barriers to suitable holding and spawning habitat in the San Joaquin River (SJR).
-Where the transported adult salmon spawn in Reach 1 will also be monitored, and the information used to adaptively manage future efforts for more effective implementation of the Restoration Goal.
-In addition, because enough male and female salmon have been trapped, streamside spawning will also be done.
-Eggs from the female will be mixed with milt from the males and incubated in streamside incubators in secure locations near Friant Dam.
+Locations of transported adult salmon spawning sites will also be monitored in Reach 1 and the information used to adaptively manage future efforts for more effective implementation of the Restoration Goal.
+Once adequate numbers of male and female salmon have been trapped and successfully transported for tracking, streamside spawning of additional fish will be performed.
+Eggs from females will be mixed with milt from the males and incubated in streamside incubators in secure locations near Friant Dam.
 Once the eggs have reached the swim-up stage, they will be removed from the streamside incubators and placed into holding pens.
 Fish will be held in cages for at least ten days for imprinting purposes or until they reach a size large enough for tagging.
-At that point, fish will be released in the Restoration Area of the SJR.
-If some of the fish held in these pens are identified as needed for other studies (e.g., predator evaluation, telemetry), they will be held until they are large enough for the intended purpose most likely ending in May 2013.
-Who: Bureau of Reclamation, U.S. Fish and Wildlife Service (FWS), and California Department of Fish and Game (DFG) What: The Trap and Haul study is utilizing adult fallrun Chinook salmon collected above the HFB - a temporary barrier that is operated every year from mid-September to mid-December in the SJR near the Merced River confluence.
+After these fish receive a unique mark to identify them as the streamside spawned fish, they will be released in the Restoration Area of the SJR for study purposes.
+Fish required for Program studies (e.g., telemetry or passive integrated transponder tag studies) will be held until they are large enough for the intended purpose most likely ending in May 2014.
+Who: Bureau of Reclamation, U.S. Fish and Wildlife Service (FWS), and California Department of Fish and Wildlife (DFW) What: The Trap and Haul study is utilizing adult fallrun Chinook salmon collected above the HFB - a temporary barrier that is operated every year from mid-September to mid-December in the SJR near the Merced

+River confluence.
 The barrier is used to keep salmonids from the SJR mainstem and redirect them to the Merced River.
 Fish that get past the barrier travel up the SJR to encounter dry reaches and often go into Mud and Salt Sloughs that typically have greater flow than the mainstem SJR, but no suitable spawning habitat.
 These fish are considered lost and are not able to contribute to populations in the downstream tributaries.
-In addition, male salmon in excess of the Merced River Hatchery needs will be used to assess short-term survival of transported fish and what habitat they use during pre-spawn periods.